 The judgement demonstrates that the Bishop signed this letter with the express approval of the “Bishop in Council” (the equivalent of a synod’s standing committee).
-The ADF then subsequently went under since the bodies to which it lent the money could not repay their loans (some schools even using the capital loans to pay for ongoing annual expenditure).
+The ADF then subsequently went under since the bodies to which it lent the money could not repay their online loans with no credit check.
 The Bank, unable to recoup its loan (at this point around $25m was outstanding) from the ADF sought repayment from the Bishop in Council on the basis of the letter of comfort.

 The actual case before the court has three seperate matters (outline in sections 38-41 of the ruling).
 They can be summarised as follows: